mehedi-ts/Book-swap/README.md

-# Book Swipe
+# Book Swap

-Book Swipe is a community-driven web platform that allows users to borrow and lend books easily.
+Book Swap is a community-driven web platform that allows users to borrow and lend books easily.
 It promotes a sharing culture, making reading more accessible without the need to purchase every book.

 ## Live URL
 https://book-swap-gilt-tau.vercel.app/

 ## Purpose
-The goal of Book Swipe is to simplify book sharing by connecting people who are willing to lend books with those who want to read them.
+The goal of Book Swap is to simplify book sharing by connecting people who are willing to lend books with those who want to read them.

 ## Features
 - User authentication and protected routes